The Moscow - Berlin Strizh train runs through 4 countries: Russia, Belarus, Poland, and Germany and covers a distance of 1900 km.

 4 first class carriages with cabins for 2 people;

 5 VIP carriages with cabins for 2 people equipped with private shower and WC and also cabins for disabled passengers and those who accompany them;

 2 service carriages on each end of the train.

-Electronic registration is available for all stations no later than 1 hours prior to departure from Moscow/Berlin.
+Electronic registration is available for all stations no later than 1 hour prior to departure from Moscow or Berlin.

 Once you have your tickets, look forward to a wonderful, smooth

 and enjoyable journey through the Russian countryside.

 Buy your ticket safely and securely and then sit back

 A portion of your order goes to helping underprivileged Russian children.